 What do OKRs and SMART goals have in common?

-While comparing OKRs vs. SMART goals reveals stark differences, the two share a few similarities.
+While assessing SMART goals vs. OKRs reveals stark differences, the two frameworks share a few similarities.

 They create measurable goals